swagger-akka-http/swagger-pekko-http/README.md

 ## Swagger UI

 This library does not include [Swagger's UI](https://petstore.swagger.io/) only the API support for powering a UI.
+Loading up https://petstore.swagger.io/ and providing the URL to your swagger docs is a good option for testing.

-Adding such a UI to your pekko-http app is easy.
+Adding such a UI to your pekko-http app is easy. [webjars/swagger-ui](https://github.com/webjars/swagger-ui) is one option.

 You can include the static files for the Swagger UI and expose using pekko-http's `getFromResource` and `getFromResourceDirectory` [support](https://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/alphabetically.html).